-Emily Hawes is a multidisciplinary artist & educator, making work which negotiates the fertile margins between moving image, choreography & sculptural assemblage.
-Considered as an ‘intrecciare’ (meaning to weave, braid or intertwine) of ideas, inquiries, references, stories & unearthed histories; she is interested in bringing attention to the symbiotic relations, structures & overlooked forces which circulate between bodies, objects, places, matter, minerals & other living organisms.
+I am a multidisciplinary artist & educator, working in Boscombe, Dorset.
+My work negotiates the fertile margins between moving image, choreography, text-based work & sculptural assemblage.
+I consider my practice as an ‘intrecciare’ (Italian meaning to weave, braid or intertwine) of ideas, inquiries, references, stories & unearthed histories.
+I am interested in bringing attention to the symbiotic relations & overlooked forces which circulate between bodies, objects, places, matter, minerals & other living organisms.

-Currently, she is undertaking a series of projects which form critical inquiries into interspecies entanglements & interdependencies, speculating upon future ecological assemblages in the ancient bogs of Wareham Forest.
+Currently, I am undertaking a series of projects which form critical inquiries into interspecies entanglements & interdependencies, speculating upon future ecological assemblages in the ancient bogs of Wareham Forest.